 Different Perspectives on Migrant Detention

-This Teaching Idea is designed to give students insight into migration and migrant detention through different perspectives—migrants who were detained, an immigration lawyer and advocate, a border guard, and an immigration judge.
+This mini-lesson is designed to give students insight into migration and migrant detention through different perspectives—migrants who were detained, an immigration lawyer and advocate, a border guard, and an immigration judge.
 Examining this issue through different perspectives can help students gain important insight into the situation in detention centers and engage in ethical reflection about the treatment of migrants at the border.
 However, descriptions of the conditions in some facilities are disturbing, and it is important to review materials to determine if they are appropriate for your students.

 Brave Girl Rising: A Refugee Story

-Nasro is a Somali-born girl living in the world’s largest refugee camp in Kenya and she is the subject of the extraordinary new film Brave Girl Rising.
+Nasro is a Somali-born girl living in the world’s largest refugee camp in Kenya and she is the subject of the extraordinary film Brave Girl Rising.
 Produced by the creators of the 2013 film Girl Rising and released to mark International Women’s Day, this 17-minute film shares Nasro’s story as told by the Somali poet Warsan Shire.
-Created in partnership with Girl Rising, this Teaching Idea invites students to engage with Nasro’s story, examine the challenges she faces, and the strength she discovers.
+Created in partnership with Girl Rising, this mini-lesson invites students to engage with Nasro’s story, examine the challenges she faces, and the strength she discovers.
 They also explore how an individual’s story, told with rich imagery and language, can spark empathy and ethical reflection on an issue whose vast scale can be difficult to grasp.

 Teaching Enrique’s Journey